longndt/react-course/lesson0-typescript-basics/readme.md

 ## Overview

-**Difficulty** Beginner to Intermediate
-**Status** Optional but Recommended
+**Difficulty** Beginner to Intermediate **Status** Optional but Recommended

-This course teaches **React with TypeScript** Before starting Lesson 1, you should be comfortable with TypeScript fundamentals.
+This course teaches **React with TypeScript**.
+Before starting Lesson 1, you should be comfortable with TypeScript fundamentals.
 This lesson provides a quick review of essential TypeScript concepts you'll use throughout the course.

 ---